 Analysis / Bias

 In review, The Hill Talk publishes/summarizes political news through a variety of writers.
-There is moderate use of loaded language in headlines such as this: Incompetence abounds as Florida recount goes to 2nd round.
+There is the moderate use of loaded language in headlines such as this: Incompetence abounds as Florida recount goes to 2nd round.
 When it comes to sourcing, The Hill Talk does an excellent job of utilizing credible sources and hyperlinks appropriately.
 Editorially, there is a reasonable balance of opinions that are never extreme one way or the other, however, there is more that tend to lean left.
-Opinion peices are also appropriately sourced.
+Opinion pieces are also appropriately sourced.